cdli-gh/MTAAC/_posts/2017-03-31-digging-into-data-challenge.md

   - image_path: /assets/images/data_challenge_h.jpg
     alt: "Digging into Data Challenge logo"
 ---

-March 31st 2017 - We are delighted to announce that the MTAAC project is now funded by the SSHRC, NEH and DFG through the Trans-Atlantic Platform (T-AP)  Digging into Data Challenge as one of 14 international teams of researchers addressing big data questions in the Humanities and Social Sciences.
+March 31st 2017 - We are delighted to announce that the MTAAC project is now funded through the Trans-Atlantic Platform (T-AP) Digging into Data Challenge by the DFG, NEH and SSHRC  as one of 14 international teams of researchers addressing big data questions in the Humanities and Social Sciences.

 {% include gallery %}